psu-modelworx/sweng-capstone-project/README.md

 - Python virtual environment activated
 - Redis installed and available in your system path
 - Project dependencies installed (`pip install -r requirements`)
-- Redis and Celery must be run in separate terminals for runserver
+- RabbitMQ and Celery must be run in separate terminals for runserver

 ---